Compare Home & Contents Insurance in NZ

 What is Home & Contents Insurance?

-Home and contents insurance protects your most valuable asset - your home - and everything inside it.
-In New Zealand, where natural disasters like earthquakes, floods, and storms are real risks, comprehensive home insurance provides essential financial protection that can save you hundreds of thousands of dollars if disaster strikes.
+Home and contents insurance protects your most valuable asset — your home — and everything inside it.
+In New Zealand, where natural disasters like earthquakes, floods, and storms are real risks, comprehensive home insurance provides essential financial protection.
+The NZ general insurance industry paid out nearly $5 billion (source) in claims in 2025, much of which went to home, contents, and natural-disaster claims.

 Your home is likely your largest financial investment.
-With the median house price in New Zealand exceeding $800,000 and rising, protecting this asset is crucial.
-Beyond the building itself, most families have $50,000-$150,000 worth of contents including furniture, electronics, clothing, and personal items.
+NZ house prices are tracked monthly by REINZ — see their latest report for current medians.
+Beyond the building itself, most families also accumulate significant value in contents — furniture, electronics, clothing, and personal items.
 Without proper insurance, replacing these after a fire, flood, or earthquake would be financially devastating.

 Types of Home & Contents Insurance